samuelludwig/c-notes-and-excercises/cross_ref_reqs.md

 - input comes in through console as words separated by spaces
   - iterate through input one character at a time
-    - a word begins on the alphanumeric character
+    - a word begins on the first alphanumeric character
     - the word ends when a non-alnum char is reached
+    - from the first letter to the last, the word will be built character by character into a chararray
+    - the chararray will be terminated with a `'\0'`

 - each word entered will be a "noise word"